top of page

 Aleisha Amohia

-Aleisha Amohia (Te Āti Haunui-a-Pāpārangi) (she/her) is a passionate young advocate for diversity and equity in all spaces, sparked by her experiences as a young Māori-Asian woman in the technology industry.
+Born and raised in Te Whanganui-a-Tara, Aleisha Amohia (Te Āti Haunui-a-Pāpārangi, Ngāti Hāua, Ngāti Maru, Cambodia, India) (she/her) is the eldest of four children and is proud of her Māori-Asian whakapapa.
+She is a passionate advocate for diversity and equity in all spaces, sparked by her own experiences in the technology industry.

 Allan Brown